hboutemy/maven-bench/README.md

 # General set up

 This project contains two types of test.
-*MvnValidateAllocationByMaven3VersionTest* allows to benchmark heap allocation on several Maven 3 distributions. *MvnValidateTest* is more dedicated to get an idea of heap allocation level and to investigate its origin.
+*MvnValidateAllocationByMaven3VersionTest* allows to benchmark heap allocation on several Maven 3 distributions. *MvnValidateProfilingTest* is more dedicated to get an idea of heap allocation level and to investigate its origin.

 This general set up part describes configurations common to both test.